 Porn-induced erectile dysfunction is a direct consequence of desensitization.
 If you're experiencing difficulty with erections or finishing during real sex, your partner is living with that too, and they may have no idea why.

 Performance problems create a cycle of avoidance.
 You start dreading sexual situations.
 Your partner feels rejected.
 You both stop initiating.
 The physical distance widens the emotional distance.
-For a full breakdown, see Porn-Induced Erectile Dysfunction.
+For a full breakdown, see Porn-induced erectile dysfunction.

 Fantasy as a wedge